Skip to main content

 You may think the following statements are evidence that a rock is possibly a meteorite:

 To prevent a meteor shower of samples arriving in our offices, there is a form to fill out and photos to send in first.
-Please take several good quality photos using some standard item for scale (such as a quarter or ruler).
+Please take several good quality photos using a standard item for scale (such as a quarter or ruler).
 Take the photos up close, if possible, and from different perspectives or angles.
-Submit information and photos via our online form.

 Our geologists may be able to identify the sample from the photo and determine whether additional inspection is warranted.
 Thanks for your cooperation.

-But before submitting your sample. please do your own research into identifying rocks and mineral and meteorites.
+Before submitting your sample, please do your own research into identifying rocks and mineral and meteorites.
 There are many good introductory books and online resources.
 There are also local rock shops and gem clubs.

 This Washington University of St. Louis meteorite webpage has photos and explanations of why the many rocks submitted to them are meteorwrongs.

 ALS Global is a commercial analytical lab and a resource to have your specimen professionally analyzed.
-However, many meteorites overlap in chemical composition to terrestrial rocks.
+However, many meteorites overlap in chemical composition with terrestrial rocks.